 A refugee is someone who has been granted status and permission to stay in the UK for a limited period (normally 5 years).
 Refugees have similar rights as UK citizens.
 All our families are refugees with 5 years Leave to Remain.
 After 5 years, families apply for Settled Status (Indefinite Leave to Remain).
 If they are granted Settled Status, they will be entitled to apply for citizenship 12 months later – if they can meet stringent English language requirements, pay a fee and pass the Life in the UK Test.

-Families coming to Aberdeenshire are resettled via the United Kingdom Resettlement Programme (UKRS).
+Families coming to Aberdeenshire are resettled via the United Kingdom Resettlement Scheme (UKRS).
 This programme replaced the SVPR and VCRS programmes from 1st April 2020.

 The United Nations High Commission for Refugees (UNHCR) identifies and submits potential cases for consideration and families are then screened and considered.
 Priority is given to those most vulnerable and at-risk including: